 Candidates for the Primary Council Election

-Offices to be filled: Four (4) Council members for Four-year terms.
+Offices to be filled: One Mayor seat and Two (2) Council member seats for Four-year terms.

-The General Election will be held on November 8, 2016.
+The General Election will be held on November 6, 2018 if necessary.
 Any candidate receiving a majority of all votes cast at the Primary Election will be declared elected without running in the General Election.

 For additional information, call the Town Clerk's Office at 928-759-3028 or 928-759-3135.